Women who want to help empower other women will often say, “Stop apologizing all the time.”

 3. Leaving Out the Specifics

 Know what you are apologizing for before you offer your regrets.
-Don’t rush to apologize without all the facts.
+Don’t rush in without all the facts.
 The person affected needs to know just what you are apologizing for.
 It allows you to elaborate on the reason and acknowledge greater ownership.

 4. Making It Impersonal